DanielGrin31/DigitalTraining/Cloud.md

 #### Cloud Storage

-Cloud storage is a scalable and durable object storage service.
+Cloud storage is a scalable and durable **object storage** service.
 It allows you to store and retrieve any amount of data, such as files, images, videos, backups, or logs, in a secure and highly available manner.
 Durability means it is very unlikely to lose files.
 It has unlimited storage with no minimum object size.

 You can freely use cloud storage and its use cases are content delivery,data lakes and backup.

+##### Access
+Access to the storage buckets is regulated and managed in multiple ways:

+- **IAM Policies:** policies applied on the resource that include roles with permissions which specify which users have access to what actions on the bucket
+- **Access Control List:** ACLs are used to provide more granular and specific control over storage buckets,they overlap with IAM Policies meaning if one of them only gives access to a single user and another gives public access,the storage bucket will have public access.
+- **Signed URLs:** allows users to access a storage bucket for a specific amount of time without the need for authentication,all actions made through the signed url will be made under a user account or a service account

+##### Versions
+versioning is a feature within cloud storage that allows you to retain previous and deleted version of files,whenever you overwrite a file you keep both the new and old version of it which means you can restore it at any point and to delete a file you would need to delete all versions of it explicitely. this feature has the benefits of data protection however it can increase storage costs by a lot.

-It is available in different storage classes:
+buckets are available in different storage classes:
+##### Storage Classes

-- Standard: offers the maximum availability with your data with no limitations,good for storage that is frequently accessed
+- **Standard:** offers the maximum availability with your data with no limitations,good for storage that is frequently accessed
-- Nearline: offers lower cost archival storage for files accessed less than once a month.
+- **Nearline:** offers lower cost archival storage for files accessed less than once a month.
-- Coldline: offers an even lower cost archival storage for files accessed less than once every 3 months.
+- **Coldline:** offers an even lower cost archival storage for files accessed less than once every 3 months.
-- Archive: offers the lowest cost archival storage for files accessed less than once every year.
+- **Archive:** offers the lowest cost archival storage for files accessed less than once every year.

 It is also available for storage in multiple availability options such as region,dual region and multi-region.

 #### File Store
 A fully managed NFS file server,it is a managed network file service that operates at the file level, allowing you to create and manage file shares accessible by multiple instances.
+Use cases include:
+enterprise applications, content management systems, and development environments.
+It is ideal for applications that rely on traditional file system semantics and need consistent performance for file operations.

 #### Persistent Disks
 Persistent disks offer durable block storage for instances,it comes in multiple options: